This information explains your spinal cord stimulator (SCS), including how it works and how it’s placed.

 SCSs are usually used to treat:

-- Lower back pain, especially after surgery.
+- Lower back pain, most often after surgery.

 - Arm, chest, abdomen, or leg pain.